Infusive/flutter-conditional-transition-animation/README.md

-# flutter-conditional-transition-animation
+# Flutter tutorial example on conditional page transition animation
-A simple flutter tutorial example on how to make your page transition animations conditional, thus a lot more seamless.
+A simple flutter tutorial example on how to make your page transition animations conditional, thus a lot more seamless for the end-user to experience.